 Instructions

-- Scrape away the seeds from the chipotle with a knife.
-(Use caution when handling chipotle and wash your hands well when finished.)
+- Scrape away the seeds from inside the chipotle pepper with a knife.
+(Use caution when handling chipotles.
+I use a fork and a knife to maneuver them and avoid direct contact.)

-- Add all ingredients to a blender or food processor and blend/pulse until smooth.
+- Add all ingredients to a small blender or food processor and blend for about 20 seconds or until smooth.
+Stop and scrape down the sides with a spatula if needed.

 Notes